Mommy Makeover FAQ’s

-After the childbearing years women considering a mommy makeover should maximize their weight loss prior to any surgical procedure.
+After the childbearing years, women considering a mommy makeover should maximize their weight loss prior to any surgical procedure.
 This would allow for obtaining the optimal results possible.
-Certainly the patient should have completed breast-feeding and should know longer be lactating.
+Certainly, the patient should have completed breast-feeding and should no longer be lactating.
 In addition to any other underlying medical conditions should be addressed by their gynecologist or primary care physician in preparation for a surgical procedure.
-Finally, as with any surgical procedure, a patient should be free of any nicotine products including cigarette, nicotine patches, or vapor devices.
+Finally, as with any surgical procedure, a patient should be free of any nicotine products including cigarettes, nicotine patches, or vapor devices.

 How long does it take to recover from a mommy makeover?